 Right now you have two options:

 a) Short on time?
-Head straight for the Cheat Sheet for the TL;DR version
+Head straight to the Cheat Sheet for the TL;DR version

 b) Go on a pick-a-path stroll through the rest of my site.
 (Psssst… it’s probably best you start here.)